-- believe it is important to protect your children from the harm of an adversarial divorce
+- believe it is important to protect your children from the harm of an adversarial court-based process

 - see the need to disclose full and accurate information about financial issues